TheContentGym/DetectPassiveVoiceInWebpage/README.md

 # DetectPassiveVoiceInWebpage
 Prerequisites:
-* You should have python installed, of course. and the following two:
+* You should have python installed, of course, and the following two:
   * beautifulsoup
   * Spacy